Last Updated on September 8, 2022 by heally

 As herbivores develop a tolerance for existing compounds, plants evolve new ones, in an evolutionary arms race.
 As a result, terpenes are the “largest class of compounds produced in plants, and often the largest class of specialized compounds that each plant species produces.”

 Getting the Most Out of Cannabis

 There are hundreds of terpenes in cannabis.
 Some may profoundly improve certain therapeutic effects or alter the experience, while others may have very little effect.
 It will be a long time until scientists have completely studied these terpenes, and even longer until we know exactly how they all interact with each other.
 However, as a user, being aware of terpenes can help you choose more effective and enjoyable products, whether you use cannabis medicinally, recreationally or both.

 One of the most important things to realize is that cannabis products can’t always be reduced to a single effective ingredient.
-A full-spectrum or broad-spectrum extract will likely affect you differently than a more highly purified extract of CBD or THC.
+A full-spectrum or broad-spectrum extract will likely affect you differently than a more highly purified extract of THC.

 Medical marijuana aka. cannabis should be used under the direction of a licensed healthcare provider.
 This site is intended for adults and legal medical marijuana patients and contains links to products we sell on our marketplace.